How to Move a Single WordPress Site into a Multisite Network

 Choosing a Migration Method

-In this post I’m going to show you the easy way to migrate your site, using a couple of plugins.
+In this post, I will show you the easy way to migrate your site using two plugins.
 This has the advantage of being quick and easy, and for most sites it will migrate almost everything you need.

 But if you’ve made a lot of customizations to your site using the Customizer, or you’ve spent a lot of time setting up your plugins, this method won’t migrate all of that.
-You can either take the time to manually tweak everything again (see the final part of this post) or you can manually migrate the site by copying the relevant database tables.
+You can either take the time tweaking everything again (see the final part of this post), or you can manually migrate the site by copying the relevant database tables.

-Migrating the database tables involves using phpMyAdmin to download database tables, editing the resulting sql file and re-uploading that using phpMyAdmin again.
-It saves you having to do any tidying up at the end but can be a bit daunting.
-I’ll cover that in a separate post – if you don’t feel up to that, by all means follow the instructions here.
+Migrating the database tables involves using phpMyAdmin to download database tables, editing the resulting SQL file, and re-uploading that using phpMyAdmin again.
+It saves you having to do any tidying up at the end but can be somewhat daunting.
+I’ll cover that in a separate post – if you don’t feel up to that, just follow the instructions here.

 So let’s get started!

 Before You Start